 Writing A Historical Argument – Basic Thesis Statements and such, with focus on new writers and academic argument.

-Reading in Social Studies – Why Read In Social Studies?
-And book suggestions for specific grades and topics.
+Reading in Social Studies – Book suggestions for specific grades and topics, along with why I think you should read more in Social Studies.
 Your suggestions are strongly encouraged.

 Document Activities – Probably the coolest things I've ever created for class.